Potassium: Biological role

 Potassium is the eighth or ninth most common element by mass (0.2%) in the human body, so that a 60 kg adult contains a total of about 120 g of potassium.
 The body has about as much potassium as sulfur and chlorine, and only calcium and phosphorus are more abundant (with the exception of the ubiquitous CHON elements).
 Potassium ions are present in a wide variety of proteins and enzymes.
+Potassium is largely intracellular.